 I have read books by both authors since then and liked them.
-I have spoken with Mr Johnson and believe we may have been brothers separated at birth.
-I can not say that I write like either one of them, but I certainly feel honored that my readers feel that way.
+I have spoken with Mr. Johnson and believe we may have been brothers separated at birth.
+I cannot say that I write like either one of them, but I certainly feel honored that my readers feel that way.

-We (I use we because any endeavor is a team effort and a published book is for sure) hope to have Escape from Playa Del Carmen published soon, and I will post when and where it is available.
+We (I use ‘we’ because any endeavor is a team effort and a published book is, for sure) hope to have Escape from Playa Del Carmen published soon, and I will post when and where it is available.